Updated · Mar 23, 2023

 So, what’s the outtake from all of this?

-Sony Interactive Entertainment is the rich kid of the video game companies.
-As an industry, it is bigger than even Hollywood.
+The gaming craze is huge.
+The video game industry revenue is forecast to reach $435 billion by 2028.
+Casual and hyper-casual games rule the mobile gaming world.
+Sony Interactive Entertainment is the rich kid of video game companies.
+As an industry, it is more significant than even Hollywood.